conroywhitney/PeARL-stack/docs/getting-started.md

 // assets/react-components/TodoList.jsx
 import React, { useState } from 'react'

+// NOTICE: No useEffect!
+No data fetching!
+No global state!
+//
+// `todos` comes from LiveView as a prop (automatically updated)
+// `pushEvent` is injected by live_react to send events to the server
+//
-export default function TodoList({ todos, pushEvent }) {
+// This is React as it was meant to be: a UI rendering library export default function TodoList({ todos, pushEvent }) {
-  const [newTitle, setNewTitle] = useState('')
+  // Local state is fine for UI-only concerns (like form input) const [newTitle, setNewTitle] = useState('')

   const handleSubmit = (e) => {
     e.preventDefault()
     if (newTitle.trim()) {
+      // pushEvent sends to LiveView's handle_event/3
+      // LiveView will create the todo and update assigns
+      // Then live_react pushes new `todos` prop back to us
-      pushEvent('create_todo', { title: newTitle })
+      // We re-render automatically — no manual state management! pushEvent('create_todo', { title: newTitle })
       setNewTitle('')
     }
   }

   const handleComplete = (id) => {
+    // Same pattern: tell the server what happened
-    pushEvent('complete_todo', { id })
+    // Server updates database, assigns change, we re-render pushEvent('complete_todo', { id })
   }

-  return (
+  // Pure rendering — just show what we're given return (
     <div className="max-w-md mx-auto p-4">
       <h1 className="text-2xl font-bold mb-4">My Todos</h1>